Sleep Tracker Technology

 How do these new technologies compare with the gold standard sleep test using brain waves?

 Some sleep trackers have undergone lots of research to validate them for measuring sleep, while others have undergone very little testing.
-For this reason, the information from sleep trackers should only be used as a general guide unless it is being used as part of your clinical care (e.g., if a physician advises you to use the device).
+For this reason, the information from sleep trackers should only be used as a general guide unless it is being used as part of your clinical care (if a physician advises you to use the device, then you can be confident that the device is accurate).
 Otherwise, you should not make important health decisions based on the data from sleep trackers (1).

 What are the potential benefits?